A spectrum-based shortcut method for topological systems

-\emph{Conclusion and outlook.---}In summary, we propose a generic shortcut method for exact state manipulations in quantum spin systems.
+\emph{Conclusion and outlook.---}n summary, we propose a computationally efficient and experimentally friendly shortcut method for exact state manipulations in quantum topological systems.
 Theoretically, going beyond existing protocols for few-level systems, our shortcut only depends on a few pieces of information about the energy spectrum.
-Thanks to a stricter adiabatic condition, the universal shortcut protocol of the control parameter has been obtained.
+Thanks to a stricter adiabatic condition, the spectrum-based shortcut protocol of the control parameter has been obtained.
 Experimentally, our control protocol does not need additional coupling or interaction, so this method is friendly.
-For example, our protocol shows great advantages in the NH SSH and Thouless pump models compared with the linear schemes, e.g. faster rate of evolution and more robust against parameter error.
-Extending our ideas to the manipulations of corner states in higher-order topological insulators, entangled states in quantum many-body systems and floquet states in cycle-driven systems constitutes another interesting line of research.
+For example, our protocol shows great advantages in the standard Landau-Zener model, NH SSH model and Thouless pump model compared with the linear schemes or other shortcut medthods, e.g. faster rate of evolution and more robust against parameter error.
+Extending our ideas to the manipulations of corner states in higher-order topological insulators is intuitive.
+On the other hand, by incorporating nonlinear Landau-Zener tunneling theory\cite{Wu,Wang,Cao}, we can readily extend our scheme to many-body systems, such as the Ising spin model.